SherylHohman/CarND-P2-Traffic-Sign-Classifier/WRITEUP.md

 (**TOODO Finish**)

 Remember none of these images were in the training set; the correct answer is not in the list of labels provided.
-So it was impossible for our classifier to get these correct (except, sort of, on the first image..)
+So it was impossible for our classifier to get these correct (the first image is a minor exception, sort of..)
 - It's interesting to me that on the 1st image, it did manage to locate the "sub-sign" within it, as 5th prob'
 - The 2nd image also chose what I consider the closest two answers as it's top two
 -- though the difference in confidence is vastly different, and perhaps swapped from what might be expected.